top of page

 The Birth of Marcha Nacional Filipina

 Felipe composed the piece in just a few days.
 Inspired by European-style marches but uniquely Filipino in spirit, the music was stirring, solemn, and triumphant.
-He titled it “Marcha Nacional Filipina.”
+He titled it “Marcha Nacional Filipina,” which translates to Philippine National March — the original name of the anthem before it became known as the National Anthem Lupang Hinirang.

 First Performance on June 12, 1898